NuGet/docs.microsoft.com-nuget/docs/api/service-index.md

 Each resource in the service index is versioned independently from the service index schema version.

-The current schema version is `3.0.0-beta.1`.
+The current schema version is `3.0.0`.
+The `3.0.0` version is functionally equivalent to the older `3.0.0-beta.1` version but should be preferred as it more clearly communicates the stable, defined schema.

 ## HTTP methods